mattermost/docs/source/process/training.rst

 Mattermost Teams and Naming Conventions
 ---------------------------------------------------------

-Staff must use their full name for their username as in `first.last` on the community server.
-Staff are also encouraged to link to their github account using the command `/github connect` so your github handle will appear on your profile popover card.
-All Mattermost  staff should be issued a OneLogin account with a username of `first.last`.
-If issued a OneLogin account you should switch your sign-in method from email/password to OneLogin via the `Account Settings > Security > Sign-in Method` page.
-Once this is done your username will be set from SAML.
+Staff must use their full name for their username, as in ``first.last``, on the community server.
+Staff are also encouraged to link to their Github account using the command `/github connect` so that your Github handle will appear on your profile popover card.
+All Mattermost  staff should be issued a OneLogin account with a username of ``first.last``.
+If issued a OneLogin account, you should switch your sign-in method from email/password to OneLogin via the `Account Settings > Security > Sign-in Method` page.
+Once this is done, your username will be set from SAML.

 Contributors team
 ---------------------------------------------------------